wdporter/i-am-that-vuepress/37-beyond-pain-and-pleasure-there-is-bliss/readme.md

 **M:**&ensp;It is a burden.
 Body means burden.
 Sensations, desires, thoughts — these are all burdens.
 All consciousness is of conflict.

-**Q:**&ensp;Reality is described as true being, pure consciousness, infinite bliss.
+**Q:**&ensp;Reälity is described as true being, pure consciousness, infinite bliss.
 What has pain to do with it?

 **M:**&ensp;Pain and pleasure happen, but pain is the price of pleasure, pleasure is the reward of pain.
 In life too you often please by hurting and hurt by pleasing.
 To know that pain and pleasure are one is peace.